natflorendo/PubMedP4/README.md

 ---

 ## Overview
-At a ***high-level***, this phase delivers a **complete question‑answering system** that combines the Phase 3 vector pipeline with a secure FastAPI backend.
+At a ***high-level***, this phase delivers a **complete question‑answering system**.
+Phase 3 built the vector pipeline (chunking, embeddings, FAISS); Phase 4 layers on the FastAPI backend, auth/roles, curator and end-user routes, and the integrated SQL schema.
 The backend exposes authentication, role-based access, curator document ingestion, and an end-user `/query` endpoint that returns LLM answers with citations.
-All data persists in PostgreSQL—documents, chunks, embeddings, users, query logs—so the server can restart without losing functionality.
+All data persists in PostgreSQL (documents, chunks, embeddings, users, query logs) so the server can restart without losing functionality.

 ---

 ## Project Description
 This section summarizes how the integrated system works end to end:

 * **Authentication & Roles** – Users sign up/login with hashed passwords.
-Admins/curators/end-users are tracked in SQL tables.
+Admins/curators/end-users are tracked in SQL tables defined in `pipeline/Phase4.sql`.
 JWT bearer tokens protect every route.
 * **Curator Ingestion Pipeline** – Curators upload PDFs + metadata (CSV or manual fields).
 The server reuses the Phase 3 chunking + embedding pipeline, updates Postgres, and refreshes the FAISS index so new documents are instantly searchable.
 * **Vector Retrieval + LLM Answering** – `/query` encodes the user’s prompt, runs FAISS search, fetches chunk metadata, and optionally calls `gpt-4o-mini` to synthesize an answer with inline `[PMID #######]` citations.
 * **Logging & Auditing** – Each query is stored in `query_logs` along with retrieved document IDs.
 Deleting a user cascades through their query history per the schema.